 MDP sampling operations are conducted with the use of Standard Operating Procedures (SOPs) designed to provide consistency across the program and ensure the integrity of the analytical data.
 SOPs also contain specific instructions for sample selection, shipping and handling, and chain-of-custody.
 SOPs are updated as needed and serve as a technical reference for conducting program sampling reviews to ensure that program goals and objectives are met.
-All program SOPs are available on the Internet at http://www. ams.usda.gov/science/MPO/SOPs.htm.
+All program SOPs available on the Internet at are WWW. ams.usda.gov/mdp.